 Fitz Collings is an IP litigator who puts science first to develop innovative litigation strategies for life sciences and technology companies.

 Fitz counsels some of the largest pharmaceutical, biotechnology, and technology companies in the world on complex intellectual property matters.
-His experience over the past decade includes high-profile patent litigation involving immunotherapies for autoimmune disease and cancer, for which he was recognized by Who’s Who Legal: Life Sciences in 2017 and 2018; trade-secret proceedings before the International Trade Commission; numerous Hatch-Waxman cases in district courts around the country; and representation of life sciences, biotechnology, and technology companies before the Patent and Trademark Appeal Board.
+His experience over the past decade includes high-profile patent litigation involving immunotherapies for autoimmune diseases and cancer, for which he was recognized by Who’s Who Legal: Life Sciences in 2017 and 2018; trade secret proceedings in district courts and before the International Trade Commission; numerous Hatch-Waxman Act cases in district courts around the country; and representation of life sciences, biotechnology, and technology companies before the Patent and Trademark Appeal Board (PTAB).
 Fitz also regularly serves as a trusted advisor to emerging companies—for whom IP is often their greatest asset—in structuring their growth and preparing for future litigation.

 Fitz maintains an active pro bono practice in which he represents clients in Medicaid coverage disputes and immigration matters.
-His recent pro bono work involved representing some of the most vulnerable members of our communities in partnership with Maryland Disability Law Center, Children’s Law Center, and Public Counsel.
+His recent pro bono work involved representing some of the most vulnerable members of our communities in partnership with Maryland Disability Law Center, Children’s Law Center, Public Counsel, and Southern Poverty Law Center.